dagware/DanThomas/JXA/PathNameUtils.md

 ---

-### <a name="combinePathComponents"></a>PathNameUtils.combinePathComponents(_path1_, _path2_)
+### <a name="combinePathComponents"></a>PathNameUtils.combinePathComponents(_path1_, _path2_, _path3_)

 **PURPOSE:**
-Combines the two path components in such a way as to make sure there is one and only one slash between the two components, and returns the result.
+Combines the two or three path components in such a way as to make sure there is one and only one slash between the components, and returns the result.

 **PARAMETERS:**
 _path1_: The first path component.
-_path_: The second path component.
+_path2_: The second path component.
+_path3_: OPTIONAL.
+The third path component.

 ---